-The main risks AGL Group and AGIL are exposed to are underwriting risk followed by credit risk due to counterparty default.
-As ALL no longer has any in force policies its main risk is counterparty default risk.
-The charts below show the distribution of the SCR required for the Group and each SII insurer by risk module (excluding the diversification effects between the risk modules).
+The main risks AGL Group and AGIL are exposed to are underwriting risk, inherent in the nature of their insurance business, followed by credit risk due to counterparty default and market risk, arising from investments and technical provisions.
+AGL Group has exposure to market risk in terms of currency risk, which results from the capital which the Group holds in its non-insurance subsidiaries located in countries with currencies other than the Sterling.

+The charts below show the distribution of the SCR required for the Group and the insurer by risk module (excluding the diversification effects between the risk modules).